ultraq/redhorizon/README.md

 Installation
 ------------

-Requires Java 11+ on macOS Sierra (10.12) and newer, or Windows 10 64-bit.
+Requires Java 11+ on macOS Sierra (10.12) and newer, or Windows 10 64-bit, with graphics hardware that supports OpenGL 4.1+.

 Download the distribution bundle from the [project releases](https://github.com/ultraq/redhorizon/releases) page, then unzip it to somewhere on your computer.